xNicklaj/Butter/README.md

 Since runtime sets are generally used with either Script Instances or GameObjects, by default the framework includes GameObjects list.
 As usual, you can extend `RuntimeSetBase<T>` to create your custom sets.

 I'm also including a `RuntimeSetSubscriber` MonoBehaviour class that adds the GameObject on a specified set when it gets enabled.

+>[!warning]
+>Runtime sets are pretty much stretching the limits of what a Scriptable Object can do, while they do work in runtime, *technically* you can't serialize references of runtime data inside a Scriptable, so ~~if you go to the inspector it will give you a "Mismatched Type" sign~~ to fix this I'm rendering a list with all the item names, for visualization purposes only.